Australian Capital Territory Consolidated Acts

 (g) if an application is made under section 8AA (Manager for missing person's property)—the applicant; and

-(h) the public advocate; and
+(h) the public trustee and guardian; and

-(j) if the matter relates to an enduring power of attorney—each attorney under the power of attorney.
+(i) if the matter relates to an enduring power of attorney—each attorney under the power of attorney.

 Example—people who must be given notice of hearing